qmackay/paleochrono/README.md

 - `iceair_depth.txt`: depth1 / depth2 / sigma on age for ice-air stratigraphic links observations
 - `airice_depth.txt`: depth1 / depth2 / sigma on age for air-ice stratigraphic links observations

-A few things you need to know to use Icechrono:
+A few things you need to know to use paleochrono:
 1) You can use whatever units you want but they need to be consistent.
 For example, if you use meters for the depths and years for the dated horizons, you need to use meters per years for the accumulation rates.
 2) The site specific parameters override the general parameters for all sites.
 In the very same way, the site-pair specific parameters override the general parameters for all site-pairs.
 3) The standard deviations defined in the parameters-Covariance*.py override the standard deviation defined in the observation or prior files.
 4) Most of these files are optional.
 If there is no file for an certain type of observations, that means that there is no observation of this type.
 If a covariance matrix is not defined for a prior or an observation type, that means that the correlation matrix is supposed to be equal to identity and that the standard deviation is given in the prior or observation file.

-What is the structure of the general `parameters.py` file?
+What is the structure of the general `parameters.yml` file?
 --------------------------------------------------------

 It contains the list of sites, the optimization method to be used and some settings for the figures.
 It is where you define the names of your sites.
-Have a look at the file `AICC2012-VLR/parameters.py`, it is commented.
+Have a look at the file `AICC2012-Hulu/parameters.yml`, it is commented.

-What is the structure of a site `parameters.py` file?
+What is the structure of a site `parameters.yml` file?
 ---------------------------------------------------------

 It defines age at the top of the core, the unthinned depth at the top of the core, the age equation grid, the correction functions grids and the type of representation of the prior accu scenario (linear or staircase).
 You can also define other parameters that are used to defined the covariance matrices of the priors.
-Have a look at the files `AICC2012-VLR/EDC/parameters.py`, it is commented.
+Have a look at the files `AICC2012-Hulu/EDC/parameters.yml`, it is commented.

 How to set up the `parameters-CovarianceObservations.py` file?